ara3d/revit-utils/README.md

 ## Motivation

-There is a lot of helpful code online for working with Revit, unfortunately some of it has gotten quite old, and some of it was written using software engineering best practices.
+There is a lot of helpful code online for working with Revit, unfortunately some of it has gotten quite old, and some of it could benefit from the application of modern best practices.
+There has been a tendency in the industry for code to be cut and paste, reinvented, or copied from Chat GPT without review or consideration of how to make it more resuable.

-Additionally Revit plug-in developers tend to cut and paste, or re-invent, the same unwieldy and sub-par code over and over again.

 We have decided to share our utility libraries to enable us, and others to develop better quality extensions to Revit, in less time.

-By making it open-source we hope that others not only may find it useful, but that they can easily identify areas for improvement and contribute back to it.
+By making it open-source we hope that you may not only find it useful, but you can identify areas for improvement and contribute code or suggestions.